Vishwaak/blog.github.io/_posts/2013-12-09-Git Commands-post.md

 git status              - Gives you all tracked files

-git reset -hard HEAD^   - Resets head to previose commit.
+git reset --hard HEAD^   - Resets head to previouse commit.

+git reset --soft HEAD~2  - Place's you're head to previouse  with still the last intact.